 International students must be reminded that a student permit alone is not a travel authorization.
 IRCC will communicate to international students once travel authorization has been granted and remind them that this authorization may be canceled if the circumstances in their destined institution or province change.

 - On or after day 14 of your quarantine period, you will be required to take a COVID-19 test.
 Visit the COVID-19 Testing in TORONTO

 - After taking the COVID-19 test, you must remain in quarantine until you get a negative test result unless public health advises otherwise.

 - You must then send your test result to Harris Institute, via email.
 If it is negative, you can exit your quarantine.
 If it is not negative you must await further direction from Toronto Public Health.

 - Read City of Toronto’s information on how to stop the spread of COVID-19.

-- Limit your close contacts (the people you can hug and touch without physical distancing) to only those people within your own household and maintain two metres (six feet) physical distancing from everyone else.
+- Limit your close contacts (the people you can hug and touch without physical distancing) to only those people within your own household and maintain two meters (six feet) physical distancing from everyone else.

 - Wash your hands often with soap and water or alcohol-based hand sanitizer.

 - Wear personal protective equipment (PPE), such as a non-medical mask, in all indoor public spaces such as businesses, organizations, or riding on public transit.
-Also wear it when physical distancing is not possible.
+Also, wear it when physical distancing is not possible.
 Make sure it fits.
 Learn how to wear it properly and follow the do’s and don’ts.